quarto-dev/quarto-web/docs/extensions/listings/README.md

 ## Extension Listings

-If you have an extension you'd like to see us include in the listing of [available extensions](https://quarto.org/docs/extensions/), send us a pull request that includes an addition to the appropriate YAML file in this directory.
+If you have an extension you'd like to see us include in the listing of [available extensions](https://quarto.org/docs/extensions/), send us a pull request that includes an addition to the requisite YAML file in this directory.

 ### Requirements